dotLorenzo/Note-Taking-App/README.md

 Regex searches to allow complex querying and grouping of notes from the database.
 Autosave feature to prevent data-loss and works with Evernote API in order to allow note transfer between the two apps.

-To use this app you will need to add your Django secret key to secrets.py as well as your evernote consumer and secret keys to oauth/config.py
+To use this app you will need to add your Django secret key to secrets.py as well as your Evernote consumer and secret keys to oauth/config.py